Model-independent upper bounds for the prices of Bermudan options with convex payoffs: The model-free approach to derivative pricing: problem motivation

 Hobson and Norgilas~\cite{HobsonNorgilas:19} studied the Bermudan option pricing problem for the case of put options.
 (In the case when the risk-free interest rate is positive, a Bermudan call is trivial since the optimal strategy is to wait until maturity to exercise the call.)
-The authors showed that there is no duality gap, the model which achieves the highest price for the put is associated to the left-curtain coupling of Beiglbock and Juillet~\cite{BeiglbockJuillet:16}, and it is possible to write down the cheapest superhedging portfolio.
+The authors showed that there is no duality gap, the model which achieves the highest price for the put is associated to the left-curtain martingale coupling of Beiglbock and Juillet~\cite{BeiglbockJuillet:16}, and it is possible to write down the cheapest superhedging portfolio.
 For a given strike for the Bermudan put, the optimal portfolio involves vanilla puts and calls with a finite number of strikes.
 The results in \cite{HobsonNorgilas:19} are obtained under the assumption that the initial law $\mu$ is atom-free, and, {in the setting of \cite{HobsonNorgilas:19},} it is enough to look for models that are equipped with the canonical filtration of the price process.
 Later, Hobson and Norgilas \cite{HobsonNorgilas:19x} extended the results of \cite{HobsonNorgilas:19} {to} the case of a general initial law $\mu$: in this setting, the optimal model is (still) associated to the \textit{lifted} left-curtain coupling, but the information generated by the price process {alone} is no longer sufficient and additional randomization is {required.}

 In this paper we extend the results of \cite{HobsonNeuberger:17} and \cite{HobsonNorgilas:19} to general convex payoffs.
 Our results are in two directions.
 First, we show that the set of superreplicating strategies over which we search in the dual problem can be greatly simplified.
-Second, in the case of symmetric payoff functions and symmetric laws $\mu$ and $\nu$ satisfying the dispersion assumption introduced in \cite{HobsonKlimmek:15} (in both cases the symmetry is about the same point), we characterize the optimal model and the optimal superhedge.
-Based on \cite{HobsonNorgilas:19}, one could conjecture that, in the case the marginals $(\mu,\nu)$ are atom-free, it is enough to restrict the search {to} the set of models that are equiped with the canonical filtration of the price process.
-From our results, however, it follows that even in this regular case {restricting attention to such models leads to a duality gap.
-Instead a richer class of models is required.}
+Second, {under some structural assumptions on the laws $\mu$ and $\nu$ (which are trivially satisfied in the case where $\mu$ and $\nu$ are (in convex order and) both normal, log-normal or shifted exponential) we characterize the optimal model and the optimal superhedge.} Based on \cite{HobsonNorgilas:19}, one could conjecture that, in the case the marginals $(\mu,\nu)$ are atom-free, it is enough to restrict the search {to} the set of models that are equipped with the canonical filtration of the price process.
+From our results, however, it follows that even in this regular case {there is no maximiser within this class.} Instead a richer class of models is required.